LucaPregno/TLN/readme.md

-# Exercise of automatic language processing
+# Syntactic transfer translator exercise

 ## Track
 The purpose of this exercise is to create an automatic translator IT (italian) to EN (english)